K2Ahmadi/K2Ahmadi/README.md

 ### Hello 👋, and welcome to my to my GitHub profile!
-My name is Keyan Ahmadi, and I am passionate about the field of data science and artificial intelligence.
-I  I have recently completed a Masters in engineering program at the University of Toronto, with a focus on data science.
-My GitHub projects showcase my expertise in machine learning, deep learning, data analysis, and data visualization.
+My name is Keyan Ahmadi, and I am passionate about the field of Data Science and Artificial Intelligence.
+I have recently completed my Masters of Engineering at the University of Toronto, majoring in Data Science.
+My GitHub projects showcase my expertise in Machine Learning, Deep Learning, Data Analysis, and Data Visualization.

 Take a look at my GitHub repositories to see how I approach data science projects with a creative and innovative mindset.
 Don't hesitate to reach out if you have any questions or collaboration ideas - I'm always eager to connect with like-minded individuals!